Testosterone Booster PCT (Post Cycle Therapy): Does it work?

 As tempting as it is to stay up until the early hours watching that Netflix box set, please try to resist.

-Cruciferous vegetables contain DIM, and DIM suppresses too much estrogen getting out of hand.
+It is these cruciferous vegetables contain which DIM and DIM suppresses too much estrogen developing.

 - DIM (Diindolylmethane) – In doses of around 10mg per day DIM has demonstrated anti-estrogenic abilities.